module:db

 Even if the specified pool does not exist, the default pool will be returned, this allows to pre-configure the app with different pools in the code and enable or disable any particular pool at any time.

-To use PostgreSQL db pool to get a record and update the current pool:
+To use PostgreSQL db pool to get a record and update the dynamodb pool:

 db-pg-pool=pg://localhost/dbname